Skip to content Skip to sidebar Skip to footer

 Polyester

 Highly resilient and easy to clean, polyester is a flexible synthetic fabric.
-It can be manufactured to take on a variety of feelings, textures, and colors.
+It can be manufactured to mimic a variety of textures, feels, and colours.

-The fact that polyester is resistant to just about everything thrown at it make it one of the best fabric choices for outdoor furniture.
+The fact that polyester is resistant to just about everything thrown at it, making it one of the best fabric choices for outdoor furniture.
+It’s mildew-resistant, fade-resistant, abrasion-resistant, wrinkle-resistant, water-repellant, and lightweight.

-Something to look out for is the fact that lighter colors do stain on polyester.
+Something to look out for is the fact that lighter colours do stain on polyester.
 But it can be cleaned easily, but that’s a matter of extra work.

 Savannah saddle faux leather sofa fabric

-It’s typically created from polyvinyl chloride (PVC) or polyurethane (PU) and textured to match the patterns on real leather.
+Unsurprisingly, faux leather was designed to imitate the real thing.
+It’s typically made from polyvinyl chloride (PVC) or polyurethane (PU) and textured to match the patterns of genuine leather.

 Unlike leather, faux leather is prone to cracking and peeling.
 While all faux leather suffers from this, it is especially true on the lower quality ones.